schollz/qweuio/docs/index.md

 # museq

-**museq** is a simple, text-based interface for creating and playing music.
-It is designed to be easy to use and understand, even for those with no prior experience in music theory or programming.
+**museq** is a music sequencer.
+It works like a [tracker](https://en.wikipedia.org/wiki/Music_tracker), but the main difference is that it designed to be use with any text editor.

+## features

+- **Text-based**: You can write music in any text editor, and it will work on any platform.
+- **MIDI support**: It can play music using MIDI devices, so you can use it with any MIDI instrument or software.
+- **SuperCollider support**: It can also play music using SuperCollider, so you can use it with any SuperCollider synth.
+- **Patterns**: You can create patterns of music that can be reused and combined.
+- **Chains**: You can create chains of patterns that can be run independently.
+- **Arpeggios**: You can create arpeggios using a simple syntax.
+- **Chords**: You can create chords using a simple syntax.
+- **Asynchronous velocity/transpose**: You can change the velocity and transpose notes asynchronously.

-## quickstart {#quickstart}
+## quickstart

 First install **museq**: